-1. A POSITIVE ATTITUDE
+1. A Positive Attitude

 A person’s attitude will always shine through.
 So, it’s crucial that your receptionist has a positive one.
 This will affect how they respond to different situations—good, stressful and everything in between.
 A positive attitude is not just something that will rub off on your customers, it is something that other staff members will absorb.
 Positivity is a leadership trait and it's also something to look for in a good receptionist.
 So, what are signs of a positive attitude?
 See if the candidate:

 - Talks positively about past jobs and employers.
-If you are interviewing someone and they start to talk about times when they were let down, it is a sign that they might not tend to look at the best in certain situations.
+If you are interviewing someone and they start to talk only about times when they were let down, it is a sign that they might not tend to look at the best in certain situations.

 - Are willing to take responsibility and refrain from blaming other people.